-Subsequent to the year ended June 30, 2014, the Company completed a 28,328m summer drill program budgeted at \$15 million.
-The program was expanded partway through, due to the success of the drilling to expand the mineralized system.
+During the quarter ended September 30, 2014, the Company completed an expanded 28,328m summer drill program budgeted at \$15 million.
+The program was expanded partway through the quarter, due to the drilling success achieved early into the program.
 A total of 60 drill holes were completed in the R780E Zone.
 22 regional exploration drill holes, which discovered anomalous radioactivity on three new conductors in the PL Corridor and Far East target areas of the property, were also completed.
 All 60 drill holes intersected mineralization at the R780E Zone for a 100% drilling success rate, including 42 drill holes, which intersected mineralized intervals with >10,000 cps radioactivity.

-The program successfully widened the high-grade R780E Zone on multiple lines, and increased the strike length to 930m, which remains open in all directions.
-Assays from the first 29 holes were reported during the first week of October, confirming significant expansion of the R780E Zone laterally north-south along the entire strike length.
+Subsequent to the quarter ended September 30, 2014, assays from the first 29 holes were reported, confirming significant expansion of the R780E Zone laterally north-south along the entire strike length.
 In addition, the second best hole drilled to date at the PLS property was announced.
-Hole PLS14-248 (composite grade-thickness of 698) returned 16.5m of 35.13% $U_3O_8$ within 47.5m grading 13.23% $U_3O_8$ .
-It is expected that with the return of all remaining geochemical assays from this program, the Company should be in a position to complete an initial NI 43-101 compliant mineral resource estimate for the R00E and R780E Zones.
+Hole PLS14-248 (composite grade-thickness of 698) returned 16.5m of 35.13% U3O8 within 47.5m grading 13.23% U3O8.
+Assays from an additional 13 holes, including 7.5m grading 24.87% U3O8 within 24m of 8.53% were announced late in October.
+The final 18 R780E Zone delineation holes were announced on December 1, 2014.
+All 18 holes returned strong mineralization at shallow depth, with 14 returning substantial high-grade intervals.
+Hole PLS14-290 (line 735E), which was drilled in an area that previously returned modest results, returned strong composite assay intervals including 32.53% U3O8 over 6.5m within a significantly larger 64.5m interval grading 3.72% U3O8.